Machine Strategy Guide

 Key Insight

 Incredible Technologies MHB games are often less scouted than IGT or Aristocrat titles because the manufacturer is less well-known among casual players.
-This can mean elevated meters persist longer before an AP player finds them — a potential edge for players who know the IT catalog.
+This can mean elevated counters persist longer before an AP player finds them — a potential edge for players who know the IT catalog.

 Apply the standard midpoint method to each progressive tier.
 Calculate the expected trigger value, estimate the coin-in to reach it, apply the house edge, and compare total expected jackpot value to total expected base game loss.